Faizal0745/AI-Bus-Trip-Planner-ADK-Capstone-Project/README.md

 **Current public transport information systems are often predominantly search-based rather than personalized assistants.
 Users must repeatedly input origin, destination, and time for every query, even for routine trips.
 This lack of state persistence (memory) and contextual awareness creates friction.
 The challenge is to build an AI agent that can:**

-*Abstract away static data: Interface with a fixed timetable using natural language instead of manual lookups.*
+*   *Abstract away static data: Interface with a fixed timetable using natural language instead of manual lookups.*

-*Retain context: Remember user-specific attributes (Home stop, College stop, preferred time) to enable shorthand queries like "Plan my usual trip."*
+*   *Retain context: Remember user-specific attributes (Home stop, College stop, preferred time)*
+*   *To enable shorthand queries like "Plan my usual trip."*

-*Reason about time: Dynamically filter future bus options based on a "departure after" constraint rather than just showing a full list.*
+*   *Reason about time: Dynamically filter future bus options based on a "departure after" constraint rather than just showing a full list.*

 ---